Pneumococcal vaccine: United States

-In the United States, a heptavalent pneumococcal conjugate vaccine (PCV 7) (e.g. Prevnar, called Prevenar in some countries) was recommended for all children aged 2–23 months and for at-risk children aged 24–59 months in 2000.
-The normal four-dose series is given at 2, 4, 6 and 12–14 months of age.
-In February 2010, a pneumococcal conjugate vaccine which protects against an additional six serotypes was introduced (PCV 13/brand name: Prevnar 13) and can be given instead of the original Prevnar.
-On 10 June 2021, a pneumococcal conjugate vaccine which protects against 20 serotypes was approved with the brand name Prevnar 20.
+In the United States, a heptavalent pneumococcal conjugate vaccine (PCV 7) (Prevnar) was recommended for all children aged 2–23 months and for at-risk children aged 24–59 months in 2000.
+The normal four-dose series is given at 2, 4, 6, and 12–14 months of age.
+In February 2010, a pneumococcal conjugate vaccine that protects against an additional six serotypes was introduced (PCV 13/brand name: Prevnar 13) and can be given instead of the original Prevnar.
+In June 2021, a pneumococcal conjugate vaccine which protects against 20 serotypes was approved with the brand name Prevnar 20.
+In April 2023, the FDA approved the use of Prevnar 20 vaccine to prevent pneumococcal disease in children aged six weeks to 17 years.

-Pneumococcal polysaccharide vaccine (PPV, Pneumovax is one brand) gives at least 85% protection in those under 55 years of age for five years or longer.
-Immunization is suggested for those at highest risk of infection, including those 65 years or older.
-Generally the vaccine should be a single lifetime dose, as there is a high risk of side effects if repeated.
-The standard 23-valent vaccines are ineffective for children under two years old.

-The current guidelines of the American College of Physicians call for the administration of the immunization between ages two and 65 when indicated, or at age 65.
-If someone received the immunization before age 60, the guidelines call for one-time revaccination.
-A majority of pharmacists indicate that they recommend all adults 65 and older receive a pneumococcal vaccination.

-Revaccination at periodic intervals is also indicated for those with other conditions such as asplenia or nephrotic syndrome.
+Pneumovax 23 (pneumococcal vaccine polyvalent) was approved for medical use in the United States in 1983.

+Vaxneuvance (pneumococcal 15-valent conjugate vaccine) was approved for medical use in the United States in June 2021.

+Capvaxive (pneumococcal 21-valent conjugate vaccine) was approved for medical use in the United States in June 2024.

+In October 2024, the Centers for Disease Control and Prevention (CDC) updated its recommendations for the pneumococcal vaccination and recommends routine pneumococcal vaccination for all children younger than 5 years of age and all adults 50 years of age or older.